-You will need Maths and English GCSEs at Grade 3/D or above.
+You’ll need GCSE Maths and English at Grade 3/D or above.
 We interview all applicants to make sure the course is right for them.
 You’ll also need a DBS check to complete work placements as part of your course.

 The course teaches the theory and practice behind the roles of Nursery Assistant, Classroom Assistant and Pre-school Assistant.
 This course is structured around four themes:

 • Introducing the role of the early years practitioner

 • Play, development and learning for school

 During the course, you will aim to work 250 placement hours in childcare settings.